The first twenty years

 - 1911 Milton Road (12th) was also, initially, a higher grade school (until 1937) and scouting flourished.
-It later detached the Troop leaving the feeder pack in the school.
+It later detached from the school, the Troop leaving the feeder pack in the school.
 Still running.

 - Harvey Goodwin Home for Waifs and Strays (various links and the 10th) kept boys until 14.
 They ran for many years with a successful Troop probably entirely from the home.

 - 1918 Littleton House School (16th and later 52nd) provided schooling for ‘mentally backward children’.
 Ran in various locations and districts until 1979